Anubhab-Dey/SarvaSuvidhaan/README.md

-# 🚆 ICF Wheel Specifications API
+# 🚆 Wheel Specifications API

-This project is a backend service built with **FastAPI**, **Python 3.13.5**, and **PostgreSQL**, enabling the submission and retrieval of ICF Wheel Specification forms.
+This project is a backend service built with **FastAPI**, **Python 3.13.5**, and **PostgreSQL**, enabling the submission and retrieval of Wheel Specification forms.
 It offers full Swagger/OpenAPI docs, input validation, and async database support.

 ---